 Vitamin B12, also called cobalamin, is a water-soluble vitamin that has a key role in the normal functioning of the brain and nervous system, and the formation of red blood cells.
 It is one of eight B vitamins.
-It is involved in the metabolism of every cell of the human body.
 Especially affecting DNA synthesis, fatty acid and amino acid metabolism.
 Neither fungi, plants, nor animals (including humans) are capable of producing vitamin B12.
 Only bacteria and archaea have the enzymes needed for its synthesis.
 Some plant foods are a natural source of B12 because of bacterial symbiosis.
 B12 is the largest and most structurally complicated vitamin and can be produced industrially only through a bacterial fermentation-synthesis.
 This synthetic B12 is used to fortify foods and sold as a dietary supplement.

 A deficiency in vitamin B12 can result in a host of illnesses like anemia, fatigue, weakness, constipation, loss of appetite, weight loss, depression, poor memory, soreness of the mouth, asthma, vision problems, and a low sperm count.
 However, vitamin B12 deficiency is rare as the liver stores enough reserves to last a couple of years.